Measure Impact - Maximize Impact

 Every Euro Counts

-With your donation, our fund grows and creates effective contributions to fighting poverty and preventable diseases year after year.
+With your donation, our fund grows and makes effective contributions to combating poverty and preventable diseases year after year.